 Less Than Significant Impact.
-According to the Mined Land Classification Map for Concrete-Grade Aggregate Resources Central Glenn County, produced by the California Department of Conservation, the project area is located within a mineral resource zone MRZ-2b.
-These zones are areas that have a high likelihood of containing significant aggregate deposits.36 The project site is located within the "RE-1" (Rural Residential Estate Zone) zone.
-Mining and related processing activities are not an allowed in the "RE-1" zone.
+According to the Mined Land Classification Map for Concrete-Grade Aggregate Resources Central Glenn County, produced by the California Department of Conservation no mineral rights are located on the project site.
+The project site is comprised of a portion of the following soil types, Cortina very gravelly sandy loam, moderately deep, and a small portion of the site is comprised of Tehama slit loam.
+Additionally, according to Glenn County Existing Conditions report (2020) the project site is not located in an area designated as Significant Aggregate DepositThe project site is located within the Rural Residential zone, mining and related processing activities are not allowed within the Rural Residential zoning.
 Mineral extraction activities are not present at the project site and no such activities have occurred on the project site in the past or within the project vicinity.